kirrencovey/chinook-kirrencovey/Assignment.md

 For each of the following exercises, provide the appropriate query.
 Everything from class and the [SQL Documentation](https://www.w3schools.com/sql/sql_intro.asp) is fair game.
 1. `non_usa_customers.sql`: Provide a query showing Customers (just their full names, customer ID and country) who are not in the US.
-1. `brazil_customers.sql`: Provide a query only showing the Customers from Brazil.
-1. `brazil_customers_invoices.sql`: Provide a query showing the Invoices of customers who are from Brazil.
+1. `brazil_customers.sql`: Provide a query only showing the Customers from Brazil.1. `brazil_customers_invoices.sql`: Provide a query showing the Invoices of customers who are from Brazil.
 The resultant table should show the customer's full name, Invoice ID, Date of the invoice and billing country.
 1. `sales_agents.sql`: Provide a query showing only the Employees who are Sales Agents.
 1. `unique_invoice_countries.sql`: Provide a query showing a unique/distinct list of billing countries from the Invoice table.
 1. `sales_agent_invoices.sql`: Provide a query that shows the invoices associated with each sales agent.
 The resultant table should include the Sales Agent's full name.